ryandkuster/ngsComposer/README.md

 ***

 ### Configuration
-Using a text editor, save a file containing the following variables as a python file (inludes '.py' as file extension) and include it in your project directory:
+Using a text editor, save a file containing the following variables as a python file (includes '.py' as file extension) and include it in your project directory:

 ```
 # if fastq files should be treated as paired ends, use 'True', else 'False'